DevExpress/testcafe/docs/articles/documentation/recipes/integrations/test-websites-that-use-recaptcha.md

 > Scores may not be accurate in testing environments as reCAPTCHA v3 relies on real traffic.

-Alternatively, you can change the `score` threshold or disable the reCAPTCHA check completely in your development build.
+Alternatively, you can change the `score` threshold or disable the reCAPTCHA check in your development build.

 ## reCAPTCHA v2